vincentrrsg/sourcegraph/doc/dev/background-information/insights/backend.md

 `migrations/codeinsights` in the root of this repository contains the migrations for the Code Insights database, they are executed when the frontend starts up (as is the same with e.g. codeintel DB migrations.)

-Currently, the migration process blocks `frontend` and `worker` startup - which is one issue [we will need to solve](https://github.com/sourcegraph/sourcegraph/issues/18388).
+Currently, the migration process blocks `frontend` and `worker` startup—which is one issue [we will need to solve](https://github.com/sourcegraph/sourcegraph/issues/18388).